Sample Chart of Accounts for a Small Company

 - To increase a liability account, credit the account

 - To decrease a liability account, debit the account

-To learn more about debits and credits, go to Explanation of Debits and Credits and Quiz for Debits and Credits.
-To learn more about the role of bookkeepers and accountants, go to our Accounting Career Center.
+To learn more about the role of bookkeepers and accountants, see our Accounting Career Center.

 Additional Information and Resources